-Known for its pleasant scent and distinct taste, rosemary (Salvia rosmarinus) is popular in the landscape as well as in herb gardens.
+Known for its pleasant scent and distinct taste, rosemary (Salvia rosmarinus, USDA plant hardiness zones 7-10) is popular in the landscape as well as in herb gardens.
 An evergreen perennial, rosemary reaches 3 to 5 feet in height and spreads almost as wide at 4 feet in diameter.
-Rosemary works anywhere another small shrub would work and produces bluish or purple flowers in early summer when it is happy with its growing conditions.
+It produces white, pink, blue, or purple flowers in early summer when it is happy with its growing conditions.

 Video of the Day